 If the potential heirs or beneficiaries agree, you can also request independent administration.
 Compared to dependent administration, independent probate administration is hands-off and requires little court involvement.

 Losing a spouse is hard enough.
 Handling legal procedures should not make it harder.
-At Lewis Law Firm, PLLC, we help surviving spouses navigate probate, guiding you through each step and explaining what to expect.
+At Henington Lewis Law Firm PLLC, we help surviving spouses navigate probate, guiding you through each step and explaining what to expect.
 Our team works to ease the confusion and intimidation many feel when approaching estate planning.
 We take the time to answer your questions, lay out your options, and build a plan tailored to your future.

 Take the first step toward protecting your legacy and giving your family lasting peace of mind.
 Whether you need a personalized estate plan or help handling a civil dispute, we're here to help.